 - actual results could be materially different from what we expect if known or unknown risks affect our business, or if our estimates or assumptions turn out to be inaccurate.
-As a result, we cannot guarantee that any forward-looking statement will materialize and, accordingly, you are cautioned not to place undue reliance on these forward-looking statements; - forward-looking statements do not take into account the effect that transactions or non-recurring or other special items announced or occurring after the statements are made may have on our business.
+As a result, we cannot guarantee that any forward-looking statement will materialize and, accordingly, you are cautioned not to place undue reliance on these forward-looking statements. - forward-looking statements do not take into account the effect that transactions or non-recurring or other special items announced or occurring after the statements are made may have on our business.
 For example, they do not include the effect of mergers, acquisitions, other business combinations or transactions, dispositions, sales of assets, asset write-downs or other charges announced or occurring after the forward-looking statements are made.
 The financial impact of such transactions and non-recurring and other special items can be complex and necessarily depends on the facts particular to each of them.
-Accordingly, the expected impact cannot be meaningfully described in the abstract or presented in the same manner as known risks affecting our business; and - we disclaim any intention and assume no obligation to update any forward-looking statements even if new information becomes available, as a result of future events, new information, or for any other reason except as required by law.
+Accordingly, the expected impact cannot be meaningfully described in the abstract or presented in the same manner as known risks affecting our business.

-The factors discussed below and other considerations discussed in the "Risks & Uncertainties" section of this MD&A could cause our actual results to differ significantly from those contained in any forward-looking statements.
+The factors discussed below and other considerations discussed in the "Risk Factors" section of this Prospectus could cause our actual results to differ significantly from those contained in any forward-looking statements.

-Such forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to differ materially from any further results, performance or achievements expressed or implied by such forward-looking statements.
+Such forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to differ materially from any assumptions, further results, performance or achievements expressed or implied by such forward-looking statements.
 Important factors that could cause such differences include, among other things, the following:

-- the need for additional capital in the longer term to fund our development programs and the effect of capital market conditions and other factors on capital availability; - difficulties, delays, or failures we may experience in the conduct of and reporting of results of our clinical trials for voclosporin; - difficulties in the manufacture and securing a sufficient supply of voclosporin on a timely basis to successfully complete the development and commercialization of voclosporin; - difficulties in gaining alignment among the key regulatory jurisdictions, FDA, EMA and PMDA which may require further clinical activities - · difficulties, delays or failures in obtaining regulatory approvals for the initiation of clinical trials; - · difficulties, delays or failures in obtaining regulatory approvals to market voclosporin; - difficulties we may experience in completing the development and commercialization of voclosporin; - insufficient acceptance of and demand for voclosporin; - · difficulties, delays, or failures in obtaining appropriate reimbursement from payors for voclosporin; and/or - difficulties we may experience in identifying and successfully securing appropriate corporate alliances to support the development and commercialization of our product.
+- the need for additional capital in the longer term to fund our development programs and the effect of capital market conditions and other factors on capital availability; - difficulties, delays, or failures we may experience in the conduct of and reporting of results of our clinical trials for voclosporin; - difficulties in meeting GMP standards and the manufacturing and securing a sufficient supply of voclosporin on a timely basis to successfully complete the development and commercialization of voclosporin; - difficulties, delays or failures in obtaining regulatory approvals for the initiation of clinical trials;

+- difficulties in gaining alignment among the key regulatory jurisdictions, European Medicines Agency, Food and Drug Administration ("FDA") and Pharmaceutical and Medical Devices Agency, which may require further clinical activities; - difficulties, delays or failures in obtaining regulatory approvals to market voclosporin; not being able to extend our patent portfolio for - voclosporin; • - difficulties we may experience in completing the development and commercialization of voclosporin;